 Dual Tone Multi-Frequency (DTMF) Tones

-The in-vehicle Bluetooth system can send numbers and numbers stored as name tags during a call.
-This is used when calling a menu driven phone system.
-Account numbers can be programmed into the phonebook for retrieval during menu driven calls.
+The Bluetooth system can send numbers and the numbers stored as name tags during a call.
+You can use this feature when calling a menu-driven phone system.
+Account numbers can also be stored for use.